Documentation

 |---|---|

-| Guest link | Send to guests — opens the join page straight into this room. |
+| Guest link | Send to guests.
+Opens the join page straight into this room. |

-| Control panel | The live switcher + titles.
+| Control panel | The live switcher + graphics.
 Open in a browser or add it as an OBS dock. |

 | Plugin server | The server address the OBS source connects to. |